Friedrich Hayek: Chicago

 In 1950, Hayek left the London School of Economics.
-After spending the 1949–1950 academic year as a visiting professor at the University of Arkansas, Hayek was conferred professorship by the University of Chicago, where he became a professor in the Committee on Social Thought.
-Hayek's salary was funded not by the university, but by an outside foundation, the William Volker Fund.
+After spending the 1949–1950 academic year as a visiting professor at the University of Arkansas, Hayek became a professor at the University of Chicago's Committee on Social Thought.
+Hayek's salary was funded not by the university but by an outside foundation, the William Volker Fund.

-Hayek had made contact with many at the University of Chicago in the 1940s, with Hayek's The Road to Serfdom playing a seminal role in transforming how Milton Friedman and others understood how society works.
-Hayek conducted a number of influential faculty seminars while at the University of Chicago and a number of academics worked on research projects sympathetic to some of Hayek's own, such as Aaron Director, who was active in the Chicago School in helping to fund and establish what became the "Law and Society" program in the University of Chicago Law School.
+Hayek had made contact with many at the University of Chicago in the 1940s, with Hayek's The Road to Serfdom playing a seminal role in transforming how Milton Friedman and others understood the workings of society.
+Hayek conducted a number of influential faculty seminars while at the University of Chicago, and a number of academics worked on research projects sympathetic to Hayek's own, such as Aaron Director, who was active in the Chicago School in helping to fund and establish what became the University of Chicago Law School's "Law and Society" program.
 Hayek, Frank Knight, Friedman and George Stigler worked together in forming the Mont Pèlerin Society, an international forum for neoliberals.
 Hayek and Friedman cooperated in support of the Intercollegiate Society of Individualists, later renamed the Intercollegiate Studies Institute, an American student organisation devoted to libertarian ideas.

-Although they shared most political beliefs, disagreeing primarily on the question of monetary policy, Hayek and Friedman worked in separate university departments with different research interests and never developed a close working relationship.
-According to Alan O. Ebenstein, who wrote biographies of both of them, Hayek probably had a closer friendship with Keynes than with Friedman.
+Although they shared most political beliefs, disagreeing primarily on monetary policy, Hayek and Friedman worked in separate university departments with different research interests and never developed a close working relationship.
+According to Alan O. Ebenstein, who wrote biographies of both of them, Hayek may have had a closer friendship with Keynes than with Friedman.
+Another influential political philosopher and German-speaking exile at the University of Chicago at the time was Leo Strauss, but according to his student Joseph Cropsey, who also knew Hayek, there was no contact between the two.